Ramdoys/creator-docs/content/en-us/input/mouse-and-keyboard.md

 ### Hide the icon

 You can hide the user's mouse icon by setting the `Class.UserInputService.MouseIconEnabled` to `false` in a `Class.LocalScript`.
-For example, the following code switches the mouse icon from visible to invisible and back every two seconds:
+For example, the following code switches the mouse icon from visible to invisible and back every 2 seconds:

 ```lua highlight='5,7'
 local UserInputService = game:GetService("UserInputService")